KyleAMathews/typefaces/packages/niconne/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-niconne" with "fontsource-niconne"
+>To start using Fontsource, replace in your package.json any instances of "typeface-niconne" with "fontsource-niconne".
 >
-> Then change imports from "import 'typeface-niconne'" to "import 'fontsource-niconne/latin.css'"
+> Then change imports from "import 'typeface-niconne'" to "import 'fontsource-niconne/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.